CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * An extended script description mode: when enabled input help mode report information on scripts that have no description.
 * Commands to help log reading and analyzing.
 * In the Python console workspace, a function to open the source code of an object.
+* A custom startup script for the Python console
 * A command to log the stack trace of the speech.speak function.

 ## Enhanced restart dialog